 Identify locations where cooling centers are needed for vulnerable residents, including an education component.

+Collaborate with community groups and colleges to inventory existing certification programs and opportunities for green jobs and identify gaps by FY23.

-Actively address related environmental justice issues by developing training programs to employ at risk youth and adults in resilience jobs, such as green or renewable energy design and maintenance,
+with an emphasis on employing at risk youth and adults in resilience jobs.

+such as green or renewable energy design and maintenance,

-food security program, and
+food security program,

+National Green Infrastructure Certification Program (NGICP), and

-other new or expanding job markets, possibly involving F&S’ Diversity Summer Intern Program, and Parkland College.
+other new or expanding job markets.

+possibly involving F&S’ Diversity Summer Intern Program and Parkland College.

+Take leadership in addressing the most pressing sustainability challenges in our local communities through collaboration with local governments and related community groups, by forming an advisory panel for coordinating efforts across jurisdictional boundaries.
+By September 30, 2022, select at least three major local sustainability issues to address and identify lead agency and key stakeholders.

-What about the 5th & Hill campaign?
+What about the 5th & Hill campaign (two blocks north of University Avenue)?
 That is a local environmental justice problem, just blocks from campus.
 Could the University support the campaign (without overshadowing the voices and concerns of the community residents and organizers)?

-Develop plans and assist campus and community in projects addressing the most pressing sustainability challenges in our communities in a way that can be directly applied to those communities;

 Evolve Resilience Working Advisory Team into an advisory panel for the coordination of projects between the four cooperating entities.

-Engage community members in climate action as outlined in previous objectives to extend the impacts from public to private land including:
+Engage community members and local developers in climate action as outlined in previous objectives to extend the impacts from public to private land including:

+Identify joint regulations on major projects – such as LEED certification, solar, green roof, etc.

 Develop plans or explore potential to encourage residents to monitor conditions, such as basement flooding, and report so that decision makers have accurate data on conditions, practice effectiveness, and potential problem areas;

 Develop plans or explore potential for residents about best practices and provide training and incentives, through such things as stormwater utility fees, to implement BMPs;